History and Science of Zantrene

 Zantrene® (bisantrene dihydrochloride) is a small molecule anti-cancer drug which has clinical and preclinical efficacy as both a low dose, highly targeted precision oncology agent and cardio-protective chemotherapeutic.
-The recent identification that Zantrane® is an highly potent FTO inhibitor has driven intense scientific and clinical interest in Zantrene as a rapidly translatable pharmaceutical agent able to target the exciting m6A RNA methylation pathway.
+The recent identification that Zantrane is a highly potent FTO inhibitor has driven intense scientific and clinical interest in Zantrene as a rapidly translatable pharmaceutical able to target the exciting m6A RNA methylation pathway.

 Zantrene was registered in France in 1990 for the treatment of Acute Myeloid Leukaemia (AML), however, this registration was later withdrawn voluntarily by the subsequent owners of Zantrene (Wyeth).
 At the time the economics of treatments for rare cancers was not as it is today and the value of keeping Zantrene registered in France for AML alone was minimal.

-It should be noted that what happened to Zantrene is not uncommon in the pharmaceutical industry, where up to 25% of all drugs that show good Phase III results end up not being approved for a range of non-clinical reasons.
-It is a rare drug that does not suffer many near death experience during its development – the most famous example of this is Keytruda® (a >US$20 billion/year blockbuster today), which was considered such a low priority by Merck at one point that its development was shut down and it was placed on its out-license list.
-A term sheet for the disposal of Keytruda (valuing the drug at next to nothing) was reportedly in place, but the disposal was pulled at the last minute when promising results from Bristol-Myers Squibb (BMS) for their PD-1 inhibitor motivated a reconsideration.
+It should be noted that what happened to Zantrene is not uncommon in the pharmaceutical industry.
+Around 25% of all drugs that demonstrate good Phase 3 results end up not being approved for a range of non-clinical reasons.
+It is a rare drug that does not suffer many near death experience during its development – the most famous example of this is Pembrolizumab (Keytruda®) (a >US$25 billion a year sales blockbuster today).
+Keytruda was considered such a low priority by Merck that at one point its clinical development was shutdown and it was placed on its out-license drug list.
+A term sheet for the disposal of Keytruda (valuing the drug at next to nothing) was reportedly in place, but the disposal was pulled at the last minute when promising results released by Bristol-Myers Squibb (BMS) for their PD-1 inhibitor motivated a reconsideration.
 This Forbes article describes the long and torturous history of KeyTruda.

-The drugs we have today are the lucky survivors of a brutal battle that few candidates survive and many good drugs are lost along the way.
+The drugs we have today are the lucky survivors of a brutal battle that few candidates survive.
+Many good drugs were lost along the way and are candidates for rediscovery.

 FTO was originally identified in the the 1990s in an natural mutant mouse and was found to cause a fused toe phenotype.
 The region lost in the mouse contained 5 gene, and the largest gene was given the name FTO (Fused Toe O).
 In the early 2000s, the FTO gene was identified from human genome-wide genetic association studies as being strongly linked to weight gain.
 In 2011, FTO was identified as an m6A RNA demethylase and subsequent research has identified FTO to be a major global regulator of the m6A RNA epigenetic status in cells.